According to a popular belief, synthetic bristle is simply not comparable to Kolinsky sable or even squirrel.

 Synthetic brushes have a number of drawbacks, that’s true, but I’m sure: they offer significant advantages over their counterparts at the same time.
 And it isn’t just about their low price.

-The Difficult Choice between Natural and Synthetic Hairs
+The Difficult Choice between Natural and Synthetic Hair

 Artificial fibers are usually produced from nylon or polyester.
-The polyester derivative which brush manufacturers use most often is called ‘Taklon’.
+The polyester derivative that brush manufacturers use most often is called ‘Taklon’.

 The fibers have many other impressive features as well.